-BEFORE THE NEW HAMPSHIRE PUBLIC UTILITIES COMMISSION
+BEFORE THE NEW HAMPSHIRE PUBLIC UTILITIES COMMISSION PREPARED TESTIMONY OF MARC E. LEMÉNAGER

-PREPARED TESTIMONY OF MARC E. LEMÉNAGER REQUEST FOR RECOVERY OF STORM EXPENSES
+REQUEST FOR RECOVERY OF STORM EXPENSES

-Docket No. DE 18-XXX
+Docket No. DE 18-058

-1 I. INTRODUCTION
+I. INTRODUCTION 1

-- 2 Q. Please state your name, position and business address. - 3 A. My name is Marc E. Leménager.
-My business address is 780 North Commercial Street, - 4 Manchester, NH.
-I am employed by Eversource Energy Service Company as an Analyst for New - 5 Hampshire Revenue Requirements and in that position I provide service to Public Service - 6 Company of New Hampshire d/b/a Eversource Energy ("Eversource" or the "Company"). - 7 Q. Have you previously testified before the Commission? - 8 A. No, I have not.
+- 2 Please state your name, position and business address.
+Q. - My name is Marc E. Leménager.
+My business address is 780 North Commercial Street, 3 A. - Manchester, NH.
+I am employed by Eversource Energy Service Company as an Analyst for New 4 - 5 Hampshire Revenue Requirements and in that position I provide service to Public Service - Company of New Hampshire d/b/a Eversource Energy ("Eversource" or the "Company").
+6 - 7 Have you previously testified before the Commission?
+Q. - 8 A. No, I have not.

 - 9 O. Can you please briefly explain your educational and relevant professional experience? - 10 A. Certainly.
-I completed my undergraduate studies in 2010 from Southern New Hampshire was employed at Bowers & Wilkins, a high-end loudspeaker and headphone company, as a

-11 University while majoring in Economics and Finance.
-In 2014, I attained an MBA from Southern - New Hampshire University with a concentration in Quantitative Analysis.
-From 2012 to 2015, I

-- financial analyst.
-My responsibilities included preparing quarterly and annual financial reports, - reviewing contracts with our largest vendors (including Apple and Best Buy), managing the - company's direct-to-consumer online store, and managing inventory levels across all U.S. - warehouses.
-Since 2015, I have been employed by Eversource in my current role as an Analyst in - the New Hampshire Revenue Requirements department.
-Additionally, since 2016 I have been - employed as an Adjunct Instructor at Southern New Hampshire University where I have taught - 20 multiple Economics courses within the School of Business.
+I completed my undergraduate studies in 2010 from Southern New Hampshire University while majoring in Economics and Finance.
+In 2014, I attained an MBA from Southern 11 New Hampshire University with a concentration in Quantitative Analysis.
+From 2012 to 2015, I 12 was employed at Bowers & Wilkins, a high-end loudspeaker and headphone company, as a 13 14 financial analyst.
+My responsibilities included preparing quarterly and annual financial reports, reviewing contracts with our largest vendors (including Apple and Best Buy), managing the 15 company's direct-to-consumer online store, and managing inventory levels across all U.S. 16 17 warehouses.
+Since 2015, I have been employed by Eversource in my current role as an Analyst in 18 the New Hampshire Revenue Requirements department.
+Additionally, since 2016 I have been employed as an Adjunct Instructor at Southern New Hampshire University where I have taught multiple Economics courses within the School of Business.